 For some people, probiotics can ease symptoms of lactose intolerance.
 Probiotics are live microorganisms, usually bacteria, that restore the balance of "good" bacteria in your digestive system.
 They can be found in foods like yogurt or kefir -- probiotic-rich milk -- as well as dietary supplements.
 Check with your doctor to see if probiotics might help you.

 You can still dine out while following a lactose-free diet.
 Ask your server if there's a guide for the menu that shows you which foods contain milk.
 Or let your host know which foods you're avoiding.
 Take a lactase supplement in case dairy ingredients slip in.
 Eat simply.
 For example, skip cream sauces and dairy condiments like sour cream.

 Low-Lactose Home Cooking

 Cooking low-lactose requires a change of thinking.
 The simpler you cook, the better.
 Use herbs and seasonings to flavor meat, fish, and vegetables.
 Stick to fresh ingredients and use fewer prepared foods.
 Experiment with chicken stock or lactose-free milks to make sauces.
 Use low-lactose cheeses for baking.
 Explore cuisines -- such as Mediterranean or Asian -- that don't rely very much on dairy products.

 Listen to Your Body

-As you experiment with eating dairy products, you'll figure out how much your digestive system can tolerate.
-Listen to your body and choose accordingly.
+As you experiment with eating dairy products, you'll figure out how much your digestive system can handle.
+Listen to your body and choose wisely.
 Want a slice of cheese pizza?
 Remember how you felt the last time you ate one.
 Were you bloated, uncomfortable, or crampy?
 If so, take a lactase supplement or have a sandwich or salad instead.